-Improving the data security in your workplace is a great New Year’s resolution, and employee monitoring software is a good way to do that.
-But if you’re planning to implement new employee monitoring practices in 2019, it’s important for you to do that responsibly.
+Improving the data security in your workplace is a great New Year’s resolution, and monitoring employees computer activities is a good way to do that.
+But if you’re planning to implement new employee monitoring practices in 2019, it’s important for you make sure you are using employee computer monitoring software legally.
 Take a look at some of the steps you can take to ensure that your monitoring practices are helpful for your business without going overboard or compromising your employees’ privacy.

 Establish a Clear Monitoring Policy